 SAVE THE FAMILY FARMS

 Save the Family Farms is a group of owner-occupied grape growers, who grow grapes in Napa Valley, and produce less than 5,000 gallons of wine a year; we classify ourselves are “micro-producers.”
 Our members produce, on average approx. 1,000 cases of wine/year from fruit grown on their estate vineyards.
-Current Napa County regulations take a one-size-fits-all regulatory approach, demanding small, family farms invest $5 million (on average) and several years of time trying for a traditional use permit.
+Current Napa County regulations take a one-size-fits-all regulatory approach, requiring small, family farms to invest $5 million (on average) and several years of time trying for a traditional winery use permit.

-Small family farms & vineyards are not designed to fit into a box designed for large scale winery facilities.
-Currently there is no reasonable path to compliance for Napa’s smallest wine producers (micro-wineries).
-This is having a severe impact on Napa’s Small Family Farms.
+Small family farms & vineyards are not designed to fit into a box designed for large-scale winery facilities.
+Currently, there is no reasonable path to compliance for Napa’s smallest wine producers and this is having a severe impact on Napa’s Small Family Farms.
 Owner-occupied Small Family Farms—arguably the heart and soul of Napa Valley are on the decline especially with the effects of COVID.

 For Small Family Farms & Vineyards to survive, Napa County must acknowledge Family Farms’ historical, cultural, and winemaking legacy by creating a reasonable path to compliance to Napa’s “micro-producers” so they have the ability to host tastings together with direct-to-consumer wine sales.

-Our goal has been to create a new avenue for existing small family farms & vineyard growers to participate in a “Micro-winery Ordinance” in Napa County.
+Our goal has been to create a new avenue for existing small family farms & vineyard growers to participate in a “Micro-Winery Ordinance” in Napa County.
 We do not want to change the Winery Definition Ordinance (WDO).
-We want to create an ordinance or amendment for Napa Valley’s smallest legacy producers, that so they can stay in business and be able to pass on to their future generations.
+We want to create an ordinance for Napa Valley’s smallest legacy producers so they can stay in business and be able to pass it on to their future generations.